leegee/test-webcomponent-fast-grid/README.md

 Renders a table with a specific number of rows that acts as a movable data window on a set of data of unspecified size.

-Updates the text content of the table cells if they change are within the visible range.
+Updates only the text content of those table cells, if the data has changed.

+Allows movement of the data window using a separate control: the table remains the same, the text content changes.

 ## Conscously Not Included